 - 48 Reg CF companies that launched in 2020 raised the maximum $1.07M (assumes the maximum was met if they raised at least $1M)

-Detailed raise data from Kingscrowd (i.e., company, security type, amount raised, valuation, etc.) is also available here for all Reg CF / Reg A+ companies since 2018.
-Sign up for a free 7 day trial of Kingscrowd ratings and analytics using the coupon code “WISE21” at checkout on Pro or Merlin plans.
+Detailed raise data from KingsCrowd (i.e., company, security type, amount raised, valuation, etc.) is also available here for all Reg CF / Reg A+ companies since 2018.
+If you are new to KingsCrowd, sign up for a free 30 day trial of KingsCrowd ratings and analytics using the coupon code “CROWDWISE” at checkout on Edge or Edge Pro plans (new accounts only).